 The angle at the exit of the nozzle is used to determine the circumferential velocity of the gas leaving the nozzle.
 This is stored for use in the (rotating) device following the nozzle.
 The curve number can be used to distinguish between several measured curves.
-Right now, only one curve is coded.
-More specific curves can be implemented by the user, the appropriate routine to do so is cd\preswirlnozzle.f.
-Alternatively, the usr can enter an own curve in the input deck listing $Y = C_d$ versus $X = p{s_2}/p{t_1}$ .
+Right now, only one curve is coded (number = 0 to select this curve).
+More specific curves can be implemented by the user, the appropriate routine to do so is cd_preswirlnozzle.f.
+Alternatively, the user can enter an own curve in the input deck listing $Y = C_d$ versus $X = p{s_2}/p{t_1}$.
 In that case the input reads